 Common basil is an annual plant.
 The Asian varieties, grown in hot and humid climates, are considered perennial plants.

 Basil is sown in early spring in warm countries.
 In countries with a temperate climate, it is advisable to sow in greenhouses or pots at a temperature of 20°C. Its water requirements are moderate.

 Tip: Would you like to harvest basil seeds for replanting next year?
-In that case, wait until the middle of autumn and let your herbs come into bloom.
+In that case, wait until mid-autumn and let your aromatic plants come into bloom.
 Harvest the seeds once the flowers are fully formed and mature.

-The basil is an aromatic plant which fears full sun.
+Basil is an aromatic plant that fears full sun.
 In the open ground, it can be planted next to solanaceous plants such as tomatoes and peppers.

 Basil (Ocimum basilicum) is an aromatic plant which, depending on the species, comes from Central Africa and South Asia.
 This thousand-year-old plant arrived in Egypt at least 4,000 years ago.
 This is where it was imported into Europe in the 2nd century.
 First arriving in Rome, its cultivation then spread throughout southern Europe.
-It was not until the fourteenth century that it passed through.
+It was not until the fourteenth century that it passed through the English Channel.